patelgharsh/OrryGames/SECURITY.md

 OrryGames implements a defense-in-depth security strategy with multiple layers of protection:

 1. **Gateway Layer** - Single endpoint hides all backend destinations and services
+2. **Client Protection Layer** - Disables DevTools access, right-click, and keyboard shortcuts
-2. **Encryption Layer** - All data encrypted with AES-256 during transmission
+3. **Encryption Layer** - All data encrypted with AES-256 during transmission
-3. **Backend Proxy Layer** - API keys and external URLs never exposed to clients
+4. **Backend Proxy Layer** - API keys and external URLs never exposed to clients
-4. **Rate Limiting Layer** - Prevents abuse and DoS attacks per IP address
+5. **Rate Limiting Layer** - Prevents abuse and DoS attacks per IP address
-5. **Validation Layer** - Comprehensive input validation on both sides
+6. **Validation Layer** - Comprehensive input validation on both sides
-6. **Headers Layer** - Security headers prevent common attacks
+7. **Headers Layer** - Security headers prevent common attacks

 This multi-layered approach ensures:
+- Casual users cannot easily inspect or manipulate the application
+- DevTools and source code access is restricted
 - Users cannot see which services or APIs the application uses
 - External service URLs are completely hidden
 - Even if one layer is compromised, others provide continued protection
 - Data remains secure, private, and unreadable to unauthorized parties
 - Backend architecture cannot be reverse-engineered from network traffic
+- Multiple deterrents discourage reverse engineering and data extraction